 - Limited Pet cleanup

-Our Homemaker Coordinator Lisa or Kati would be happy to discuss specific help you may need; however, this service does not include heavy cleaning or furniture moving.
+Our Homemaker Coordinator Pearl or Kati would be happy to discuss specific help you may need; however, this service does not include heavy cleaning or furniture moving.
 Preference is given to our low income seniors and the charges for this program are based on a sliding scale to keep the support affordable.
 Our homemakers are insured, have passed a background check and are covered by Workman’s Compensation Insurance.
-Please contact Lisa or Kati with any question you might have or to schedule a home visit to get started with this program.
+Please contact Pearl or Kati with any question you might have or to schedule a home visit to get started with this program.

 What Does an Ombudsman Do?

 A long-term Care Ombudsman is an advocate for residents living in nursing homes and assisted living facilities.
 An Ombudsman is trained to provide information and assistance to residents and their families in an effort to ensure the best quality of life possible for residents.
 They are also trained to resolve conflicts and provide education regarding residents’ rights.